kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 Henry George Liddell.
 Robert Scott. _A Greek-English Lexicon._ revised and augmented throughout by.
 Sir Henry Stuart Jones. with the assistance of.
 Roderick McKenzie.
 Oxford.
 Clarendon Press.
 1940.

 Thayer, Joseph. _Greek-English Lexicon of the New Testament._ 4th ed.
-T. & T. Clark, Edinburgh, 1896.
+Edinburgh.
+T. & T. Clark.
+1896.

 Danker, Frederick W., Walter Bauer, William F. Arndt, and F. Wilbur Gingrich. _Greek-English Lexicon of the New Testament and Other Early Christian Literature._ 3rd ed.
 Chicago: University of Chicago Press, 2000.